Pivotal bridge from Winnie the Pooh series to be auctioned

 It was then taken down in 1999 after being worn out by visitors and was replaced by a newer structure funded largely by the Disney corporation.

-The original bridge was dismantled and stored in Ashdown Forest Centre in the southern England county of West Sussex, until the local Parish Council recently gave permission for it to be restored and rescued.
-It has now been fully restored using local oak for any missing elements.
+The original bridge was dismantled and stored in Ashdown Forest Centre in the southern county of East Susses, until the local Parish Council recently gave permission for it to be restored and rescued.
+The bridge, which measures 8.87 meters long by 4.5 meters wide (29 feet by 15 feet), has now been fully restored using local oak for any missing elements.

 The auction coincides with the centenary of Pooh’s arrival in the world when Christopher Robin received a fluffy teddy bear from the luxury department store Harrods on his first birthday.